The Papua Insects Foundation

 STATUS: One of the most common Zeuzera species which occassionally is a pest in coffee plantages, but also in tea, cotton, cocoa, kapok, coca and teak.
 In lowland as well as mountainous areas.

-PAPUA LOCALITIES: Batanta Island; Biak Island; Roon Island: Yende; New Guinea: Abmisibil, Araucaria Camp, Bernhard Camp, Bivak 40 (Star Mts.), Borme, Demaisi, Dotir (Wandammen), Enarotali, Idenburg River (Archbold Expedition), Jiwika, Kouh (Merauke District), Mabilabol, Modio, Mokwam, Pass Valley, Rattan Camp, Sentani, Sota (Merauke), Tekai (Keerom District), Teminaboean, Timeepa, Ubrub, Uskwar, Walmak, Warkapi.
+PAPUA LOCALITIES: Batanta Island; Biak Island; Roon Island: Yende; New Guinea: Abmisibil, Araucaria Camp, Bernhard Camp, Bivak 40 (Star Mts.), Borme, Demaisi, Dotir (Wandammen), Enarotali, Fyria River (Buruway), Idenburg River (Archbold Expedition), Jiwika, Kouh (Merauke District), Mabilabol, Modio, Mokwam, Pass Valley, Rattan Camp, Sentani, Sota (Merauke), Tekai (Keerom District), Teminaboean, Timeepa, Ubrub, Uskwar, Walmak, Warkapi.
 Details in gazetteer.

 EXTERNAL DISTRIBUTION: Pakistan, India, Taiwan, Oriental region, Indonesia, Papua New Guinea.